pokt-network/docs/paths/node-runner/zero-to-node/1-1-server-setup.md

 For a more detailed guide on setting up a Linode instance, see the [Linode docs](https://www.linode.com/docs/guides/getting-started/).
 Also, note that the `Atlanta, GA` region was selected for this guide because it supports [NVMe storage](https://www.linode.com/products/block-storage/#nvme-block-storage) which is preferable for running nodes.
 Most other regions also support NVMe storage but [check here to make sure](https://www.linode.com/blog/cloud-storage/nvme-block-storage-global-rollout/) if you'd like to use another region.
 {% endhint %}

-Now that the Linode instance is created and running, you'll need to setup a DNS record that points to the IP address of the Linode instance.
+Now that the Linode instance is created and running, you'll need to set up a DNS record that points to the IP address of the Linode instance.